Troubleshooting your electric hot water system before calling a plumber.

 - Element - The element which is located at the bottom of the hot water system, is what heats up the water inside.
 If the element has blown, the water in the heather is no longer being heated which could be why you are not receiving hot water.

 - Thermostat - The thermostat controls the element triggering it when it needs to be on and off.
 Once the water gets to a certain temperature, the element will switch off, and when it drops below the set temperature it tells the element to switch back on to heat the water back up.
 If the thermostat is broken that could be the cause of not having hot water.

 WARNING/DISCLAIMER – REMEMBER TO NEVER ATTEMPT YOUR OWN PLUMBING OR ELECTRICAL WORK, THIS IS GENERAL ADVICE ONLY.

-If you have any troubles with your hot water system, feel free to call us on 1300 453 873.
+If you have any troubles with your hot water system, call a Brisbane plumber or a Gold Coast plumber now.